Skoda Enyaq running costs and reliability

 How cheap the Enyaq iV is to run is very much comes down to how you charge it, and what electricity tariff you have at home.
 Public charging for electric cars can be very expensive, especially if you want to use the fastest charging technology available, and you don’t have an up-front subscription.

 But if you have a wallbox at home, recharging an Enyaq iV will be significantly cheaper than refuelling a diesel or petrol.
 This explains its excellent Miles Per Pound (MPP) figure of 5.4 - 12.4.
-If you’re a company car driver, you can also enjoy huge tax savings due to the Enyaq iV attracting a 0% rating for Benefit in Kind (BIK).
+If you’re a company car driver, you can also enjoy huge tax savings compared to traditional petrol and diesel cars, and even smaller bills than if you were running a plug-in hybrid.

-Two battery pack sizes are currently available to Enyaq iV buyers in the UK: 52kWh and 77kWh (for kilowatt hour, the standard measure of electric vehicle battery capacity).
-Skoda quotes a WLTP-backed range figure of 234 miles for the Enyaq 50.
-From our experience, the 52kWh pack was only good for about 110-odd miles in freezing weather.
+Two battery pack sizes are currently available to Enyaq iV buyers in the UK: 59kWh in the Enyaq 60 and 77kWh (for kilowatt hour, the standard measure of electric vehicle battery capacity) in the Enyaq 85 and 85x.
+Skoda quotes a WLTP-backed range figure of 268 miles for the Enyaq 60.
+Expect nearer 200 in the real world, and less in the winter.
+A heat pump is optional on all models.

-With the faster 175kW charging system installed and access to the public charging network, you can charge up to 80% of the 77kWh battery capacity in 28 minutes.
-Entry-level Enyaq iVs come with 145kW DC fast charging as standard, which should also give you an 80% charge in 28 mins.
-Given that the two battery packs can charge to 80% in the same amount of time at their respective maximum rates of charing power, we’d recommend avoiding the 52kWh pack if possible.
-If you tend to drive almost exclusively around town and have the ability to charge at home, the low battery capacity and lack of power might not affect you, but otherwise we reckon go for at least the 85 edition.
+With the faster 175kW charging system installed and access to the public charging network, you can charge up from 10% to 80% of the 77kWh battery capacity in 28 minutes.
+Entry-level Enyaq iVs come with 165kW DC fast charging as standard, which should give you an 80% charge in 24 mins.

-As for home charging, overnight at home using a domestic wall box from empty will take about 12 hours for the 77kWh model and eight hours for the 52kWh.
+As for home charging, using a domestic wallbox from empty will take about 12 hours for the 77kWh model and nine hours for the 59kWh.

 Servicing and warranty